swisspol/XLFacility/README.md

 Any call to `NSLog()` in your app's source code is now being sent live to your Terminal window.
 And when you connect to your app, as a convenience to make sure you haven't missed anything,  `XLTelnetServerLogger` will immediately replay all messages logged since the app was launched (this behavior can be changed).

 What's really interesting and useful however is connecting to your app while it's running on another Mac or on a real iPhone / iPad.
-As long as your home / office / WiFi network doesn't block communication on port `2323` (the default port used by `XLTelnetServerLogger`), you should be able to remotely connect by simply entering `telnet {YOUR_DEVICE_IP_ADDRESS} 2323` in Terminal on your computer.
+As long as your home / office / WiFi network doesn't block communication on port `2323` (the default port used by `XLTelnetServerLogger`), you should be able to remotely connect by simply entering `telnet YOUR_DEVICE_IP_ADDRESS 2323` in Terminal on your computer.
 Note that connecting to your iOS app will not work while if it has been suspended by iOS while in background.

-Of course, like you've already done above with `XLStandardIOLogger`, you can customize the format used by `XLTelnetServerLogger`, for instance like this:
+Of course, like you've already done above with `XLStandardLogger`, you can customize the format used by `XLTelnetServerLogger`, for instance like this:
 ```objectivec
 XLLogger* logger = [[XLFacility sharedFacility] addLogger:[[XLTelnetServerLogger alloc] init]];
 logger.format = @"[%l | %q] %m\n";